kwalczak80/Speedy-cars/README.md

   - Diesel
   - Hybrid
   - Electric
-- As a user, I want to see professional descriptions of each car available for sale along with relevant pictures.
+- As a user, I want to see descriptions of each car available for sale along with relevant pictures.
 - As a user, I want to be able to navigate the website quickly and easily.
 - As a user, I want to be able to use the search option to find the car I’m looking for.
 - As a user, I want to be able to view the price of the cars.